cullylarson/local-s3-site-backup/readme.md

 - **name**.
 A name used in log files.
 For example: `Example Site`
 - **db**.
 The username, password, database name, host, and port used to connect to MySQL to fetch the site's data.
     - **backupDest**.
 The absolute path to the folder to store database backups.
 Folders named 'daily', 'weekly', and 'montly' will be created in this folder.
 For example: `/home/me/backups/example.com/db`)
     - **backupFileFormat**.
 The format of database backup files.
-Can, and must, use `[DATE]` (case sensitive) in the format, and it will be replaced with the data in the format `YYYYMMDD`.
+Can, and must, use `[DATE]` (case sensitive) in the format, and it will be replaced with the data in the format `yyyyMMDD`.
 Do not include a file extension, this will be addd automatically.
 This must be different from `files.backupFileFormat`.
 For example:`example.com-db-[DATE]`)
 - **files**.
 Information for file backups.
     - **source**.
 The absolute path to the site files.
 For example: `/home/me/example.com`)
     - **backupDest**.
 The absolute path to the folder to store file backups.
 Folders named 'daily', 'weekly', and 'montly' will be created in this folder.
 For example: `/home/me/backups/example.com/files`)
     - **backupFileFormat**.
 The format of file backup files.
-Can, and must, use `[DATE]` (case sensitive) in the format, and it will be replaced with the data in the format `YYYYMMDD`.
+Can, and must, use `[DATE]` (case sensitive) in the format, and it will be replaced with the data in the format `yyyyMMDD`.
 Do not include a file extension, this will be addd automatically.
 This must be different from `db.backupFileFormat`.
 For example:`example.com-files-[DATE]`)
 - **local**.
 Information about local backups.
     - **num**.
 The number of backups to keep.
         - **daily**.
 The number of daily backups to keep.